Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Proof of Theorem

-to study the policies.
-A sequence of properties (customized for the proof of Theorem \ref{thm:matrix_slow}) related to $V_R(\cdot,\cdot)$ are provided in Lemma \ref{le:properties_Lyapunov_matrix2}.
-Next, we present the negative drift inequality of the policies generated by Algorithm \ref{algo:matrix_slow} with respect to the Lyapunov function $V_R(\cdot,\cdot)$.
+We also use the Lyapunov function $V_R(\cdot,\cdot)$ defined in \eqref{eq:gradient_VR} to analyze the policies.
+Lemma~\ref{le:properties_Lyapunov_matrix2} provides the properties of $V_R(\cdot,\cdot)$ needed for the proof of Theorem~\ref{thm:matrix_slow}.
+We next present the negative drift inequality for the policies generated by Algorithm~\ref{algo:matrix_slow}.

 \begin{lemma} The following inequality holds for all $k\geq 0$: